risk-first/website/introduction/One-Size-Fits-No-One.md

 Therefore, it stands to reason that software methodologies are all about handling risk too.
 Since they are prescribing a particular day-to-day process, or set of actions to take, they are also prescribing a particular approach to managing the risks on software projects.

-## Why Have a Methodology At All?
+## Methodologies Surface Hidden Risks...

 Back in the [Development Process](Development-Process) section, we introduced a toy software methodology that a development team might follow when building software.
 It included steps like _analysis_, _coding_ and _testing_.
 And, we looked at how the purpose of each of these actions was to manage risk in the software delivery process.
 For example, it doesn't matter if a developer doesn't know that he's going to break "Feature Y", because the _Integration Testing_ part of the methodology will expose this [hidden risk](Glossary#hidden-risk) in the testing stage, rather than in let it surface in production (where it becomes more expensive).

+### ...
+But Replace Judgement

 But, following a methodology means that you are trusting something _other_ than your own judgement to make decisions on what actions to take: perhaps the methodology recommends some activity which wastes time, money or introduces some new risk?